-2.2 ESP approach
+2.2 The ESP approach

 ESP is a widely used approach for hydrologic forecasting (Werner et al., 2004), and usually serves as a reference for validating climate model-based seasonal hydrologic prediction (Wood et al., 2005; Luo and Wood, 2008; Yuan et al., 2013).
 The basic idea of ESP is to run a candidate hydrological model with observed meteorological forcing through a spin-up period to the time of the forecast.
-Then, the model with the spun-up initial basin state is driven by an ensemble of forcing (precipitation, temperature, etc.)

-that is randomly sampled from the observed historical records (Day, 1985).
-An ensemble of the streamflow traces is then generated, containing the information of forcing uncertainty on the forecast.
-The arithmetic mean value of the ensemble forecasts is selected as the issued forecast, simply because the "mean" value is statistically regarded as an unbiased estimator of a sample (DeGroot and Schervish, 2012).
+Then, the model with the spun-up initial basin state is driven by an ensemble of forcing (precipitation, temperature, etc.) that is randomly sampled from the observed historical records (Day, 1985).
+An ensemble of the streamflow traces is then generated, containing the information of forcing uncertainty on the forecast (see Fig. 1 of Wood and Lettenmaier, 2008, for schematic illustration of the ESP approach).
+The arithmetic mean value of the ensemble forecasts is selected as the issued forecast.

-10 2.3 Model setup
+2.3 Model setup

-The hydrological model used in this study is Tsinghua-Representative Elementary Watershed model (referred to as THREW model) (Tian, 2006).
-It is a semi-distributed hydrological model, based on the theory of representative elementary watershed raised by Reggiani et al. (1999).
-The model consists of a set of balance equations for mass,
+The hydrological model used in this study is Tsinghua Representative Elementary Watershed model (referred to as THREW model) (Tian, 2006).
+It is a semi-distributed hydrological model, based on the theory of representative elementary watershed proposed by Reggiani et al. (1999).
+The model consists of a set of balance equations for mass, momentum, energy and entropy, including associated constitutive relationships for various exchange fluxes, at the scale of a well-defined spatial domain.
+Details of the model can be found in Tian (2006, 2009).
+The THREW model has been successfully applied in several previous studies (Mou et al.,